zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 ## Table of contents

-> > If the specification contains extra sections, of if some section is not
+> > If the specification contains extra sections, or if some section is not
 > > included, update the list.
 In the normal case, keep the following sections.

 * [Objective](#Objective)